jrburke/module/README.md

 So it should be possible to use `module` without too much trouble.
-However, a configuration option on the `module` loader could be provided to instruct the loader to not provide a wrapping that provides this kind of `module` object if a script was wanting to use `module` in a different fashion.
+However, a configuration option on the `module` loader could be provided to instruct the loader to not provide a wrapping for its `module` object if a script was wanting to use `module` in a different fashion.

-In summary, the benefits of an API approach and the declarative feel of using `module('id')` are larger benefits than trying to avoid `module` for the case of some scripts that are a small minority of all scripts and will shrink even smaller over time.
+In summary, the benefits of an API approach and the terse, declarative feel of using `module('id')` are larger benefits than trying to avoid `module`.

 ## Library construction